ChrisMukherjee/COMP353-Project/README.txt

 	- Added PHP code to limit access to pages
 	    - sidebar will only display links to certain pages, based on the user's staff type
 	    - if a user tries to manually access a page that they should not have access to, redirect to contact us page
+	- Created required database views (supported Alexander)
+	- Created PHP code and SQL queries to retrieve and display appropriate views on some of the staff pages (supported Alexander)
 	- Wrote README.txt (contributions for myself, Karim, and Cheng)

 Alexander Vissa: